manickaselvi/Rabo_Bnk_Cust_Stmt_Procs/README.md

 https://github.com/manickaselvi/Rabo_Bnk_Cust_Stmt_Procs.git

 2. Run maven command to install dependency.
 3. Run the project by using Spring Boot App with embedded tomcat.
+(Or Just Run the RaboBnkCustStmtProcessorApplication.java)
 4. This Web service application have one active service to process Csv/Xml files. please find service url below,

 http://localhost:8085/rabobank/statmentProcessor